 - Use clamps or other practical way to secure and support the workpiece to a stable platform.
 Holding the work by hand or against your body is unstable and may lead to loss of control. - Do not force tool.
 Use the correct tool for your application.
 The correct tool will do the job better and safer at the rate for which it is designed. - Do not use tool if switch does not turn it on or off.
-Any tool that cannot be controlled with the switch is dangerous and must be repaired. - Disconnect the plug from the power source before making any adjustments, changing accessories, or storing the tool.
+A tool that cannot be controlled with the switch is dangerous and must be repaired. - Disconnect battery pack from tool or place the switch in the locked or off position before making any adjustments, changing accessories, or storing the tool.
 Such preventive safety measures reduce the risk of starting the tool accidentally. - Store idle tools out of reach of children and other untrained persons.
-Tools are dangerous in the hands of untrained users. - Maintain tools with care.
+Tools are dangerous in the hands of untrained users. - When battery pack is not in use, keep it away from other metal objects like: paper clips, coins, keys, nails, screws, or other small metal objects that can make a connection from one terminal to another.
+Shorting the battery terminals together may cause sparks, burns, - Maintain tools with care.
 Keep cutting tools sharp and clean.
-Properly maintained tools, with sharp cutting edges are less likely to bind and are easier to control. - Check for misalignment or binding of moving parts, breakage of parts, and any other condition that may affect the tools operation.
+Properly maintained tools with sharp cutting edges are less likely to bind and are easier to control. - Check for misalignment or binding of moving parts, breakage of parts, and any other condition that may affect the tool's operation.
 If damaged, have the tool serviced before using.
 Many accidents are caused by poorly maintained tools. - Use only accessories that are recommended by the manufacturer for your model.
-Accessories that may be suitable for one tool, may become hazardous when used on another tool. - Keep the tool and its handle dry, clean and free from oil and grease.
+Accessories that may be suitable for one tool may create a risk of injury when used on another tool. - Keep the tool and its handle dry, clean and free from oil and grease.
 Always use a clean cloth when cleaning.
 Never use brake fluids, gasoline, petroleum-based products, or any strong solvents to clean your tool.
 Following this rule will reduce the risk of loss of control and deterioration of the enclosure plastic.